What is Behavioral Data? How to Use It for Maximum Conversion

 5. Completes the checkout process

 Funnel analysis focuses on the user behavior at each step of this linear path.
-The goal is to find out what is driving or hindering conversion at each point.
+The goal is to identify what is driving or hindering conversion at each stage.

 The Benefits of Tracking User Behavior

-Your business and its prospective customers are generating mountains of data every day.
-Collecting and managing such a wealth of behavioral information is not so simple.
+Your business and its prospective customers generate vast amounts of data every day.
+Collecting and managing such a wealth of behavioral data is not straightforward.

 What are the benefits of taking a UBA approach?